 STEM Master’s Individual Development Plans as an Essential Tool in Workforce Development

-*****Events will be held November 2021 at the Hilton Tampa Airport Westshore.
-The Conference and Workshop programs will be available in Spring 2021.
-More information about the conference will be posted here: https://www.npsma.org/National-Conferences.
+Events are being held on November 10, 2021 at the Hilton Tampa Airport Westshore in conjunction with the NPSMA conference.
+More information about the NPSMA conference https://www.npsma.org/National-Conferences.

 Grant Organizing Committee Members: